Baby Boom (film): Plot

 Humiliated, J.C. quits and moves with Elizabeth to a farmhouse in Vermont.
 Purchasing the house without first having seen it in person or having it inspected, she finds it is riddled with problems.
-By winter, she is strapped with escalating repairs needed to her new home, running out of money and patience, and overwhelmed with loneliness.
+By winter, she needs a new heating system, a new roof, and new means to get running water.

-On the brink of financial collapse and suffering a nervous breakdown, J.C. meets local veterinarian Dr. Jeff Cooper.
-She is opposed to Jeff's overtures, and she is focused on returning to New York City.
-Finding a buyer for the house proves almost impossible.
+With money low, and patience even lower, J.C. suffers a nervous breakdown, and faints following an outburst.
+She wakes up in the office of local veterinarian Dr. Jeff Cooper.
+She resists Jeff's overtures, as she is focused on returning to New York City, but finding a buyer for the house proves almost impossible.
 She sees an opportunity to sell "gourmet" baby food applesauce she had concocted for Elizabeth from fresh ingredients.
 After a rough start, it grows into a full-fledged business named Country Baby.
-As her business expands and rapid orders start, J.C. and Jeff have a romance.
+As her business expands and rapid orders start, J.C. and Jeff strike up a romance.

 Later, Fritz contacts J.C. with an offer from The Food Chain to acquire Country Baby, and she returns to her former firm to meet with Larrabee and her former colleagues.
-They outline the multi-million-dollar deal to buy her company and distribute its products, offering her a lucrative salary with a Manhattan apartment and other benefits.
-J.C. declines Fritz's offer and returns to Jeff and Elizabeth in Vermont, content with her new life as an active mother, a girlfriend, and the CEO of her burgeoning business.
+They outline the multi-million-dollar deal to buy her company and distribute its products, offering her a lucrative salary with a Manhattan apartment and other juicy benefits.
+Overwhelmed and flattered, J.C. considers Fritz's offer, but suddenly realizes that returning to her old working life would destroy everything she's built.
+Declining, she returns to Vermont, happy with her new life as Elizabeth's mother, as the CEO of a burgeoning business, and in her relationship with Jeff.

 Production

 The film was shot on location in Los Angeles, New York City, and Peru, Vermont.
-Filming took place from November 5, 1986 to February 3, 1987.
+Filming took place from November 5, 1986, to February 3, 1987.